PandaTechAM/web-lib-panda-table/README.md

-isHoveredRow (optional): Boolean flag to enable highlighting the hovered row. draggableColumns (optional): Boolean flag to enable column reordering. freezedRightSideVisible (optional): Boolean flag to make the right side of the table visible even when scrolling horizontally. freezeIcon (optional): The icon to display for freezing columns. headerColor (optional): The color of the table header. footerColor (optional): The color of the table footer. freezedLeftSideColor (optional): The color of the left side of the table when frozen.
+isHoveredRow (optional): Boolean flag to enable highlighting the hovered row. draggableColumns (optional): Boolean flag to enable column reordering. freezedRightSideVisible (optional): Boolean flag to make the right side of the table visible even when scrolling horizontally.
+FreezeIcon (optional): The icon to display for freezing columns. headerColor (optional): The color of the table header. footerColor (optional): The color of the table footer. freezedLeftSideColor (optional): The color of the left side of the table when frozen.